Introduction

 Call For Evidence

-Your input will help shape practical tools and resources to support inclusive education and help us celebrate and share what works best for pupils with SEND.
-Your school and its contribution will be acknowledged and recognised in the final output of this high profile DfE project.
+Your contributions will help shape practical tools and resources that will support schools and other settings across the region.
+By sharing what works, you’ll be helping others and celebrating the great work happening in your school.
+Your school and its contribution will also be acknowledged and recognised in the final output of this high profile DfE project.

-In order to move the project forward in a timely manner, the preferred date for submissions is Friday 30th January 2026.
+In order to move this project forward in a timely manner, our preferred submission date is Friday 30th January 2026.